Position

 Responsibilities:

-• Design and decorate cakes for a variety of events, including weddings, birthdays, and corporate functions.
+• Design and create custom cakes for various events, including weddings, birthdays, and corporate functions.

-• Ensure cakes are presented in an appealing and professional manner.
+• Ensure cakes are presented in a visually appealing manner and meet the highest quality standards.

 Qualifications